-qualifications at Level 5 of the FHEQ, including Diplomas of Higher Education.
-Knowledge of the main methods of enquiry in the subject(s) relevant to the named award, and ability to evaluate critically the appropriateness of different approaches to solving problems in the field of study; An understanding of the limits of their knowledge, and how this influences analyses and interpretations based on that knowledge. of the discipline effectively; • Undertake further training, develop existing skills and acquire new competences that will enable them to assume significant responsibility within organisations.
-The descriptor provided for this level is for any Certificate of Higher Education, which should meet the descriptor in full.
-This descriptor should also be used as a reference point for other qualifications aligned with Level 4 of the FHEQ.
-Knowledge of the underlying concepts and principles associated with their area(s) of study; An ability to present, evaluate and interpret qualitative and quantitative data, in order to develop lines of argument and make sound judgements in accordance with basic theories and concepts of their subject(s) of study.
-Evaluate the appropriateness of different approaches to solving problems related to their area(s) of study and/or work; Communicate the results of their study/work accurately and reliably, and with structured and coherent arguments; Undertake further training and develop new skills within a structured and managed environment.
-The exercise of some personal responsibility.
-Level 3 Learning at this level will reflect the ability to: Demonstrate comprehension of basic theories and concepts necessary for progression; Employ a limited range of specialist foundation skills; generate a range of operate in a variety of mainly familiar contexts; demonstrate know-how in planning and performing tasks.
-Undertake directed tasks.
+Students learning at this level will demonstrate: Students will typically be able to: Students will also have: this level is for any Certificate of Higher Education, which should meet the descriptor in full.
+This descriptor should also be used as a reference point for other qualifications aligned with level 4 of the FHEQ. associated with their area(s) of study an ability to present, evaluate and interpret qualitative and quantitative data, in order to develop lines of argument and make sound judgements in accordance with basic theories and concepts of their subject(s) of study. related to their area(s) of study and/or work communicate the results of their study/work accurately and reliably, and with structured and coherent arguments undertake further training and develop new skills within a structured and managed environment. the exercise of some personal responsibility.
+Level 3 Learning at this level will reflect the ability to: demonstrate comprehension of basic theories and concepts necessary for progression; employ a limited range of specialist foundation skills; generate a range of responses to well defined problems; access information and begin to evaluate it independently; demonstrate competence in a range of basic communication and learning skills. operate in a variety of mainly familiar contexts; demonstrate knowhow in planning and performing tasks. undertake directed tasks.